MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P2-Core-Game-Objects/content.md

 ---

 For Sushi Neko you will be using the default portrait orientation.
-You will need to modify the *GameScene.sks* scene size to a retina iPhone 5 resolution.
-It's a good design resolution to work with and the artwork was designed for this resolution, it will still work nicely for iPhone 6 upwards :]
+You will need to modify the *GameScene.sks* scene size to a iPhone resolution.
+The artwork was designed for iPhone 6 or 7, and should work for most other screen sizes.

 > [action]
-> Open *GameScene.sks*, `Zoom Out` until you can see the yellow bounding box of the scene.
-Click on
+> Open *GameScene.sks*, delete any default objects. `Zoom Out` until you can see the yellow bounding box of the scene.
+> Click on
 > *Atrributes inspector* and set the *Size* to `(320,568)`
 >
 > ![GameScene size](../Tutorial-Images/xcode_gamescene_size.png)
 >

-##Adding the backdrop
+## Adding the backdrop

 It's nice to work with a backdrop, so let's add this before working on the core objects.